Kthom1/user-auth-without-devise/README.md

 ### 3. Testing

-This application uses Rspec for testing.
+This application uses Rspec for testing, and is designed to be tested with Google Chrome.

+Google Chrome can be downloaded here: https://www.google.com/chrome/

 To run all tests, in the project directory, run